-Sunwuko requires a massive influx of spirit!
-The build revolves around generating a ton of spirit and reducing our spirit costs!
-ALWAYS BE AWARE certain combinations of rerolls and items will make you feel like you’ve “gone overboard” with spirit, and you can cut back a bit in place of more damage and defense.
+Sunwuko requires a massive influx of Spirit!
+The build revolves around generating a ton of Spirit and reducing our Spirit costs!
+ALWAYS BE AWARE certain combination of rerolls and items will make you feel like you’ve “gone overboard” with Spirit, and you can cut back a bit in place of more damage and defense.

-Epiphany – Insight (Desert Shroud): The baseline skill of Epiphany gives us a large spirit influx.
-This REPLACES OUR BASIC ATTACK once we get a few key items which help us manage our spirit better.
-Once the build comes together you’ll see that spirit generators are simply not needed any more! (once you fit Epiphany in your build, making space for Beacon of Ytar is a good idea).
+Epiphany – Insight (Desert Shroud): The baseline skill of Epiphany gives us a large Spirit influx.
+This REPLACES OUR BASIC ATTACK once we get a few key items which will help us manage our Spirit better.
+Once the build comes together, you’ll see that Spirit generators are simply not needed any more!
+(Once you fit Epiphany in your build, making space for Beacon of Ytar is a good idea).

-Mystic Ally-Air Ally, Exalted Soul, and Chant of Resonance are 3/4ths of the monks passive spirit regen skills and passives.
+Mystic Ally-Air Ally, Exalted Soul, and Chant of Resonance are 3/4 of the Monk’s passive Spirit regen skills and passives.
 The only other one is Mantra of Healing-Circular Breathing.
 We don’t use that any more since the loss of a “better” mantra is too big.

 — OFFENSE —